 If you are in the Anchorage area in the autumn around August/September, then check the dates of our annual state fair.
 It is about an hour and a half drive away in an adorable town called Palmer.
 Visiting the fair is a great way to learn about Alaska’s farming culture and to enjoy rides, food, music, and local products.

 Local Things to do in Anchorage

 While most of us do all of the above regularly there are a few hidden gems I’ll share with you that are some local favorites from bakeries to a secret beach.

 67. Hit the Beach

 Want to hit the beach in Anchorage?
 Well, it is a thing you can do!
 Head to Pt.
 Campbell Park for a relaxing place to watch the waves lap along the shore.
 It is not the easiest place to get to or very accessible, but if you’re down for a little adventure it is worth the trek for endless views over the inlet, you can even see the Fire Island – where Anchorage’s wind power is generated.
 I do not recommend swimming at this beach, as the water is cold and there is glacial silt.
 I DO recommend, doing as the locals do, and taking a bottle of wine of a small picnic down and enjoying some fresh air and great views.

 While you’re in the area, check out Anchorage’s sand dunes in Kincaid Park.

 If you want to go swimming in the summer, then head to Jewel Lake or Goose Lake, both of which have designated swimming areas and lifeguards on duty.
-Pack your swimmers, some local beer, a picnic, and a few games to fit in.
+Pack your swimmers, some local beer, a picnic, and a few games.